 To many of the visitors coming in search of a lost Baroque world at Hampton Court Palace, William III (William II in Scotland) is a sympathetic figure, a man of taste, less absolutist than those before him, who set the tone for a sensible, constitutional monarchy that would survive until the present day.
 But mention the name of King Billy – as they call him in Belfast – in one of the traditionally Catholic parts of the Northern Irish city, and you’ll get a very different response.
 To them, William III is the oppressor of the Irish and the brutal tyrant who crushed his enemies mercilessly at the battle of the Boyne (1690).

-The revolution and its legacy
+Key dates in the revolution and its legacy

 Late 1687 William of Orange, Stadtholder of Holland, probably decides around now that the English throne would help him in his struggle against Louis XIV of France

 10 June 1688 James II’s son, also James, is born.
 As the Catholic king now has a male heir, Protestant fears for the future grow

 30 June 1688 William of Orange receives a ‘letter of invitation’ from a group of Protestant grandees.
 In reality, he’s probably already primed to come to England

 5 November 1688 William III and his fleet land at Brixham in Devon 23 December 1688 Without putting up much of a fight, James II (right) goes into French exile

 11 April 1689 William and his wife, Mary, are crowned as joint monarchs